TommyGymer/Flight-Sim/Analysis.md

 - It should be capable of allowing a user to create their own aircraft.
 - This process should be possible using only knowledge of Blender.

+#### A market gap for a model flight sim

+The available flight sims currently on the market are designed with full scale aircraft in mind, making them unsuitable for people wishing to increase their flight hours on model aircraft.

+All currently available model flight sims are either designed for Windows XP or require proprietary hardware.

+A modern flight sim designed on a base of OpenGL 4.0 and C++ will provide full performance on modern hardware and sufficient resolution for flying a model aircraft.

+To fill this market space, the sim will need to have sufficient game textures available to approach the detail of a modern sim and sufficiently accurate physics to act as practice for flying read model aircraft.

 #### Stakeholders

 My target market will include: